 Entirely self-sufficient: The automatic movements from NOMOS Glashütte wind themselves.
 They use the power of motion, the rotor turns during jogging or mixing martinis, turning activity into time—with chronometer-level accuracy.
 They may feature a date, world time mechanism, or be entirely without complications.

-Eight calibers feature a particular acronym in their names and engraved onto their backs: DUW.
+To date, ten calibers feature a particular acronym engraved onto their backs: DUW.
 It stands for “Deutsche Uhrenwerke” and underlines NOMOS Glashütte’s competencies as an independent caliber producer.
-And for the fact that we do not buy in a single caliber (as is usual in the mechanical watchmaking world) but rather produce all of them ourselves, in-house in Glashütte.
+And for the fact that we produce all our calibers ourselves, in-house in Glashütte.

 » DUW 3001: A slender global sensation« Die Welt